risk image showing accept, avoid, reduce and transfer

 Risk management principles help everyone understand, control, and mitigate risks.

-These rules help us navigate life’s uncertainties to help determine if any potential outcome will benefit or harm our goals.
+These rules help us navigate life’s uncertainties and determine if any potential outcome will benefit or harm our goals.

 At its core, risk management principles are designed to keep organisations on track.

-Despite many people’s thoughts, everything in life is subject to potential risk – even things as seemingly unrelated as nutrition and finances.
-All people can benefit from learning more about a well-rounded set of universal risk management principles.
+Despite many people’s beliefs, everything in life is subject to potential risk—even seemingly unrelated things like nutrition and finances.
+Everyone can benefit from learning more about a well-rounded set of universal risk management principles.

 Risk Management Definition